hl7-eu/xshare-yb/input/pagecontent/get-started-down.md

 |------|-------------|-------------|

-Early implementers might be interested in piloting the following on development specifications
+(a) trying the following  on development specification

 |  | xBundle  | HL7 FHIR IG |
 |------|-------------|-------------|